-• Proposed performance measure targets should be reasonable and obtainable, however have a value that will showcase the success of the project and the program.
-For your project's performance measure targets 7-14, consider including targets in the range of 80 per cent or higher.
+Proposed performance measure targets should be reasonable and obtainable, however have a value that will showcase the success of the project and the program.

 Section J - Communication, Promotion, Marketing Plan

 Describe how you will promote your project activities to your target audience.
 Include information about the methods and tools you will use to market your project.